 6 Per se sensibilia are sensible qualities which, as such, can directly affect one or more senses.
 Per accidens sensibilia are other sensible qualities, which are joined in the object to its per se sensible qualities.
 (Sugar cube: white, sweet, cubical, sugar.)
 Proper sensibilia are per se sensibilia which, as such, can directly affect only one of the senses.
 Common sensibilia are per se sensibilia which directly affect any and all of the senses.
-This is because common sensibilia are the necessary spatio-temporal
+This is because common sensibilia are the necessary spatio-temporal determinations of all proper sensibilia.
+These determinations can only be represented by the corresponding determinations of the representing act; thus it also has to be material.

-- 11. Any sense is a cognitive faculty that represents individuals qua individuals [self-evident] - 12.
+- 11. Any sense is a cognitive faculty that represents individuals qua individuals [selfevident] - 12.
 Therefore, any sense is material [from 10 & 11] - 13.
 The human intellect is a cognitive faculty that does not represent individuals qua individuals, but represents individuals in a universal manner [from Aquinas's explanations of the theory of abstraction, e.g., in ST1 q.85, a.
 1.] - 14.
 Therefore, the human intellect is immaterial [from 13 & 10]